 Age: As a woman increases in age, her eggs age as well.
 Women will experience a significant decline in fertility starting in their mid-30's.
 The decline becomes more pronounced as a woman reaches her 40's with a near zero pregnancy rate utilizing her own eggs by age 45.

 Eggs are not graded but are deemed either mature or not mature.
 You will only receive mature eggs from Donor Egg Bank USA.
-Your embryologist can ultimately grade resulting embryo quality but the quality of the sperm used at fertilization also plays a major factor in the overall quality of an embryo.
+Your embryologist can ultimately grade resulting embryo quality.
+The quality of the sperm used at fertilization also plays a major factor in the overall quality of an embryo.

 Once your pre-screening is complete and you are matched with a donor, we estimate 4 weeks to complete your cycle.
 This is much faster than a traditional egg donation treatment, which can take more than 6 months to complete as the egg donor needs to be pre-screened and then the recipient and donor’s cycles need to be synchronized.

 You should contact the medical professional (i.e. physician, nurse, etc.) who is responsible for your medical care.
-Neither Donor Egg Bank USA nor California Cryobank are healthcare providers.
+Donor Egg Bank USA is not a healthcare provider.

 Yes, we work with many clients who require donor sperm, a gestational carrier, or both.
 Of course, the fees for these additional services are not included in our package plans and may be charged to you by your physician.
 We recommend the use of our California Cryobank sperm for gamete matching.